LoginRadius/engineering-portal/content/blog/Best-hacking-tools/index.md

 ![](NIKTO-Scanner.png)

 It is a web-server assessment tool.
-It is an open-source platform that performs tests against web servers to seek out multiple vulnerable files, misconfigurations, out-of-date servers, and programs on its web server.
+It is an open-source platform that performs tests against web servers to seek multiple vulnerable files, misconfigurations, out-of-date servers, and programs on its web server.
 It depends on HTTP response to seeing whether or not a page or script exists on the target.